Probability weights don't sum to 100

 Symptom

-Open Build -> Touchpoints, open the game, then review Outcomes -> Random Chance.
-OmniLab shows a Total Probability banner above the winning and losing options.
-If the displayed total is anything other than 100%, validation stays blocked until you rebalance it.
+Open Build, go to Touchpoints, open the game, then open Outcomes and choose Random Chance.
+A Total Probability banner sits above the winning and losing options.
+While it shows anything other than 100%, publishing stays blocked until you rebalance.

 Open the game's Random Chance setup

-Go to Build -> Touchpoints, open the game, then review Outcomes -> Random Chance.
+Open Build, go to Touchpoints, open the game, then open Outcomes and choose Random Chance.

-Count every option the player can hit, including the losing outcome.
-Do not total only the prize-bearing options.
+Count every option, including the losing one.
+Do not total only the options that carry a prize.

 Give each option a valid weight